When Lisa Moore was asked why. This is what she said: (link) (She talks about her reasons at the end of the interview.)

 Lisa Moore believes that not using quotation marks gives the reader freedom to exercise their creativity.

 But I think quotation marks perform a useful service.
-They keep things contain, they make things easier for the reader.
+They keep things contained, they make things easier for the reader.

 Quotation marks are visual cues that isolate one group of words in a text from another group.
 The isolated groups may be the exact words of a speaker, or writer, titles of various kinds, or words used in a special sense.